zack2016/smarthome/doc/developer/source/core_libraries.rst

 has requirements for a Python package that is not met by the standard Python installation, it has to be added to the **requirements.txt** file in the ../lib directory.

-The description of the librarie's functions is shown here:
+The description of the libraries' functions is shown here:

 .. toctree::